Our Happy Cat logo

 • Hedgehog ticks, ixodes hexagonus.

-Ticks are a direct problem for your cat from several aspects.
+Ticks on cats are definitely a problem for your cats health for several reasons:.

 • Local irritation from the presence of the tick in the skin.
 Soreness etc